easydiyeb1a/easydiyeb1a.github.io/index.md

 ## My Petition Letter Packages

 If you're interested in my application materials, which include the I140, I907 forms, petition letter, and statement of purpose, I have two package options you can choose from.
+Please note that my packages do not contain support letters.
 Here are the details:

 ### Package 1: Basic - 89 dollars
 - **Petition Letter**: The exact petition letter template I designed and used for my application.